 However, while we obtained a theorem as result, this theorem is not yet stored in Isabelle's theorem database.
 So it cannot be referenced later on.
-How to store theorems will be explained in Section 2.12.
+How to store theorems will be explained in Section 2.14.

 For the functions assume, forall_elim etc see [Impl.
-Man., Sec.
-2.3].
+Man., Sec. ??].
 The basic functions for theorems are defined in Pure/thm.ML.

-(FIXME: handy functions working on theorems, like ObjectLogic.rulify and so on)

-(FIXME: how to add case-names to goal states - maybe in the next section)
+(FIXME: handy functions working on theorems, like rulify and so on) (FIXME: how to add case-names to goal states - maybe in the next section) (FIXME: example for how to add theorem styles)